blueskinlizard/EchoScope/README.md

 **Smart Radio Signal Classification using Deep Learning**

-EchoScope is a high-performance deep learning system for classifying raw IQ radio signals and spectrograms.
-It combines bidirectional sequence modeling and transformer-based spectrogram analysis into a dual-branch architecture.
-A responsive web dashboard enables .wav file uploads for sound visualization and real-time model prediction.
+## EchoScope is a high-performance deep learning system for classifying raw IQ radio signals and spectrograms.

+#### EchoScope uses a dual-branch architecture—LSTMs for IQ data and Transformers for spectrograms—with a web dashboard for `.wav` uploads, signal visualization, and real-time predictions.

 ---

 ## 🚀 Features